Ohio Civil Rights and Employment Lawyers Fighting for Justice

 Cleveland Employment Law Attorneys, Recognized for Excellence and Ethics

-When looking for an employment discrimination lawyer, you should choose carefully.
+When looking for an employment discrimination or civil rights lawyer, you should choose carefully.
 Employers often hire large defense law firms to protect themselves.
 You need an attorney with the skill and experience to go up against them and win.
 Not all attorneys have it—we do.

-Before choosing an employment law attorney, you should find out whether their awards, honors, or recognitions were earned, or bought.
+Before choosing a lawyer, you should find out whether their awards, honors, or recognitions were earned, or bought.
 At Bolek Besser Glesius LLC, we do not buy our accomplishments.
 All our awards, honors, and recognitions are earned through an independent process, typically involving reviews from the attorneys who know us best, and just as importantly, from our former clients.

 Representing Employees in Discrimination, Retaliation, and Harassment Cases